jclev-uga/SWEEP/README.md

 # SWEEP
 Sliding Window Extraction of Explicit Polymorphisms

-##This is a free pipeline open for use, modification, etc released under the MIT license (See included file LICENSE for details).
+##This is a free pipeline released under the MIT license (See included file LICENSE for details).
 For allopolyplod species will filter allelic SNPs from homeologous SNPs (false positives).
 Validated for 85% accuracy rate by Sanger Sequencing.
 ##written by Josh Clevenger 2014